VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/whatelse.md

 ## Script all the things!
 But Not Like That™

-Computers are, generally, really good at repetative tasks.
+Computers are, generally, really good at repetitive tasks.
 People are, generally, really bad at telling computers what they want.

 This means that developers (which, I assume is a large portion of those still reading this) need to make systems that let users automate tasks in a more user friendly way than they would do it.